krook/openwhisk-package-mqtt-watson/README.md

   }
 }
 ```
+3. Change to the `MqttWatsonEventProvider` directory.
-3. Change the name and host fields as necessary in the manifest.yml.
-Bluemix requires routes to be globally unique so there's a variable to generate a random hostname if you don't change it.
+4. Change the name and host fields as necessary in `manifest.yml`.
-4. Run `cf push`
+5. Run `cf push`

 ## Watson IoT MQTT Package Installation